A Marine Big 5 day! Marine Big 5 Daily Blog

 White-breasted Cormorant White-breasted Cormorant

-As the largest of their species and with their iconic white chests, the White-breated Cormorant is a favourite for many of our repeat visitors, and professional wildlife photographers.
+White-breasted Cormorant is the largest African cormorant and they have an iconic white chest, it is a favourite for many of our repeat visitors, and professional wildlife photographers.